Grounding the Score: Explicit Visual Premise Verification for Reliable Vision-Language Process Reward Models: Complete Prompt Templates

-\paragraph{Step verifier labels.} We use the process-level correctness annotations from VisualProcessBench (Wang et al., 2025b), which provides $\{y_t\}$ labels ($y_t \in \{0,1\}$) for each step in each solution trace.
-These labels are the direct supervision targets for the step verifier $V_\theta$.
+\paragraph{Step-level evaluation labels (VisualProcessBench).} We use the process-level correctness annotations from VisualProcessBench \citep{wang2025visualprm}, which provides per-step labels $\{y_t\}$ ($y_t\in\{0,1\}$) for each solution trace. \textbf{These labels are used only for evaluation} of step verification (e.g., Macro-F1 in Table~\ref{tab:vpbench}) and for the error analysis below.
+The step verifier $V_\theta$ is trained on VisualPRM400K-derived step-labeled trajectories as described in Appendix~\ref{app:training}, not on VisualProcessBench.

+\paragraph{Step-level error-type attribution in VisualProcessBench.} VisualProcessBench provides step-level correctness labels ($+1$ = correct, $-1$ = incorrect) for each solution trace.
+To understand \emph{why} incorrect steps fail and to support the error-distribution statistics reported in the main paper (e.g., the pie charts), we performed \textbf{error-type classification} on all steps marked incorrect ($-1$).